Consumers Want Conditioned Pears

 Conditioned pears can be purchased from many shippers in the Northwest or a retailer can do the conditioning in their banana ripening rooms.
-The Pear Bureau has resources to help in either case.
-For example our ripening consultant can work with the receivers at the DC, educating them on how conditioned pears may arrive differently.
-Additionally, our consultant can train the retailer’s ripener on how to use the banana rooms for conditioning pears.
-It is not much different than ripening bananas or avocadoes.
+Pear Bureau Northwest has resources to help in either case.
+For example, our ripening consultant can work with the receivers at the distribution center, educating them on how conditioned pears may arrive differently.
+Our consultants can also train the retailer’s ripener on how to use the banana rooms for conditioning pears.
+The process is similar to ripening bananas or avocados.

 We have a complete training manual to walk retailers through the process as well as best practices for merchandising conditioned pears to the shopper.

 Getting in touch with PBNW is a good start.
 We are a resource for all retail pear questions.
 We provide customized seminars for retailers, teach employees the key steps, provide materials, and serve as a sounding board for ideas.

 For complete handling materials, download our Pear Handling Manual here.